chebread/sajinpage/README.md

 # Sajin
-> Sajin shares photos and provides an intuitive photo view.
+> Sajin (pronounced /sɑdʑin/) shares photos and provides an intuitive photo view
 > <br/>
 > This app is constructed by React and Supabase and deployed by Vercel